guillaume-azarias/git-pusher/README.md

 ```
 alias push="bash git_pusher.sh"
 ```
-If you save and restart your zsh, you can then enter "push" instead of "bash git-pusher.sh"
+If you save and restart your zsh, you can then enter "push" instead of "bash git-pusher.sh".

 > Questions:
 > Contact Guillaume Azarias at guillaume.azarias@hotmail.com